 More about: Day Trips to Naples from Rome

-It is easy to fall in love with Naples for its pizza, for its incessant chaos, for its beautiful views of Vesuvius (if you know how to find them), and for many more things that I will tell you about if you keep reading.
-Do you feel like taking a trip to Naples from Rome?
+It is easy to fall in love with Naples for its pizza, for its incessant chaos, for its beautiful views of Vesuvius (if you know how to find them), and for many more things that I will tell you about if you read on.
+Fancy a trip to Naples from Rome?
 The following lines are for you.

 If you decide to leave Rome for a day, that excursion has to be very worthwhile.
 And visiting Naples and the incredible Pompeii are a compelling reason that will make you forget for a day the majestic Eternal City.
 I don't know if it's the same for you, but when I'm on a trip I like to let myself go, enjoy and not have to worry too much about the logistics of transportation, especially if I'm on a tight schedule.